-

 Objectives

 In this curricular unit is intended that students acquire knowledge on the role of nutrition in health promotion in the population as well as the prevention of chronic non-communicable diseases.
 The learning objectives (LO) of this course are: LO1.
 Understand the concepts behind the healthy eating and know the food situation in Portugal and in the World; LO2.
 To be able to use dietary guidelines to promote population health; LO3.
 Understand the specificity of diet and nutrition in the prevention of chronic non-communicable diseases; LO4.
-Understand specificity of diet and nutrition in the life cycle.
+Understand specificity of diet and nutrition in the life cycle; LO5.
+Understand the main research methodologies in nutrition and health.

 -